nononovak/otwadvent2019-ctfwriteup/day8_unmanaged.md

 ...
 ```

 So now we need to find the `SystemNative.so` library in memory and adjust its GOT.
-To do this, I read an address in the binary's GOT, used it to calculate the base address of `libstdc++.so`, then used this to calculate the base address of `System.Native.so`, and finally used this to find the GOT of that library.
+To do this, I read an address in the binary's GOT, used it to calculate the base address of `libstdc++.so`, used this to calculate the base address of `System.Native.so`, and finally used this to find the GOT of that library.
 I then overwrote the offset for `write` with an address of my choice.

-Finally, I used a similar technique to find the address of a RWX memory page and wrote my shellcode there.
+Finally, I used a similar technique to find the address of an RWX memory page and wrote my shellcode there.
 With both pieces in place, I went ahead and tried to call the `Write` function again to trigger my shellcode.
 All of this is wrapped up in [this python script](./solutions/day8_solver.py), the output of which is below.

 ```
 $ ./solutions/day8_solver.py